contentful/contentful.java/README.md

 The _Preview Access Token_<sup><a href="https://www.contentful.com/developers/docs/references/content-preview-api/#/introduction/preview-api-authentication" title="A password for this specific API."/>i</a></sup> is exposed on the [Contentful Web App](https://app.contentful.com/deeplink?link=api).

-> Note: In Preview Resources can be invalid since no validation is performed prior to publishing.
+> Note: In Preview, Resources can be invalid since no validation is performed prior to publishing.

 Sync
 ----